Sanchitp990/Course/README.md

 # About this Repositories

 This GitHub repository documents contains external resources.
-All external resources link with their folders name are provided below:
+All external resources link with their folders name are provided below, click the folder icons to visit: